 In previous years, some of the children’s extended families were able to take care of them over the holidays but many were not – particularly where the cost of travel from Nairobi or relatives general living conditions such as lack of sleeping space and extreme poverty prevented it.
 This meant that LEAF had to make special arrangements for those children every term holidays, including sometimes paying additional staff to remain at the Farm School to care for the children and at other times having them ‘boarded-out’ with qualified child carers or families of their friends at school who were willing and able to accommodate them.

 Each of these obstacles has now been gradually overcome after taking into account numerous recommendations made by a social worker who was engaged by LEAF to investigate and report on the circumstances of each child and their extended families.
-In some cases the children are now being happily cared for by the families of one of their friends at the Farm School and in most instances relatives and friends are paid a weekly contribution by African LEAF to help cover costs of travel from and back to the school as well as food and general living costs during their stay.
+In some cases the children are now being happily cared for by the families of one of their friends at the Farm School.
+In most instances relatives and friends are paid a weekly contribution by African LEAF to help cover costs of return travel from the school as well as food and general living costs during their stay.

 Copyright © 2010 - African Leaf Limited ACN.
 132735758 - All rights reserved.